afujimoto/MIVcall/README.md

 # *MIVcall*

-A software to indetify indels in microsatellite regions
+A software to identify indels in microsatellite regions

 Overview
 1. Extract reads covering microsatellite regions from a bam file